Skip to content

 Copenhagen, Denmark

 Copenhagen is a beautiful year-round destination, especially for a Christmas city break.
-Its Tivoli Gardens become a dazzling winter wonderland during Christmas, enchanting those lucky to visit.
+Tivoli Gardens becomes a dazzling winter wonderland during Christmas, enchanting those lucky to visit.
 You and your family can enjoy a wonderful time surrounded by Christmas vibes.

 Step into a world of twinkling lights and childhood dreams at Tivoli Gardens, Copenhagen’s enchanting amusement park.
 The park transforms into a magical wonderland during Christmas, with dazzling illuminations, festive rides, and charming performances.
 Meet Santa Claus in his cave, nestled amongst twinkling lights, and indulge in traditional Danish treats like æbleskiver (apple doughnuts) and warm glögg.